phact/dse-problem-solving/README.md

 ## How it works

 Participating in PSP is totally VOLUNTARY but we know some people in our field team can’t resist a challenge.
-The challenge works as folllows:
+The challenge works as follows:

 1. Patrick releases a problem and gives the field a week or two to work on it.
 1. Conversation ensues in the #problem-solving channel on slack